NeilGirdhar/efax/README.rst

 Important methods
 -----------------
+EFAX aims to provide the main methods used in machine learning.

 Every :python:`Parametrization` has methods to flatten and unflatten the parameters into a single
 array: :python:`flattened` and :python:`unflattened`.
+Typically, array-valued signals in a machine learning model would be unflattened into a distribution object, operated on, and then flattened before being sent back to the model.
+Flattening is careful with distributions with symmetric (or Hermitian) matrix-valued parameters.
+It only stores the upper triangular elements.

 Every :python:`NaturalParametrization` has methods:

-- :python:`sufficient_statistics` to produce the sufficient statistics given an observation,
+- :python:`sufficient_statistics` to produce the sufficient statistics given an observation (used in maximum likelihood estimation),
-- :python:`pdf`, which is the density,
+- :python:`pdf`, which is the density or mass function,
 - :python:`fisher_information`, which is the Fisher information matrix, and
 - :python:`entropy`, which is the Shannon entropy.

-Every :python:`ExpectationParametrization` has a :python:`cross_entropy` method that has an efficient, numerically optimized custom JAX gradient.
-This is possible because the gradient of the cross entropy is the difference of expectation parameters (when the expected carrier measure is zero).
+Every :python:`ExpectationParametrization` has methods:

+- :python:`cross_entropy` that is an efficient cross entropy armed with a numerically optimized custom JAX gradient.
+This is possible because the gradient of the cross entropy is the difference of expectation parameters plus the expected carrier measure.

 Numerical optimization
 ----------------------